Austin Riley Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 242 total home runs at a clip of 1.5 per game (most in baseball).
+- Nationals pitchers combine to give up 243 total home runs at a rate of 1.5 per game (most in baseball).

+- Rutledge (1-1 with a 6.00 ERA and eight strikeouts in 15 2/3 innings pitched) makes the start for the Nationals, his fourth of the season.

-- His most recent appearance was on Sunday against the Atlanta Braves, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up five hits.
+- The right-hander's most recent appearance came on Sunday against the Atlanta Braves, when he tossed five innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.